 top of page

 I have been working at ShopBot Tools, Inc. since January of 2018.
 In this time I have expanded on a love of creating and woodworking which had really only encompassed pool cues before.
 These tools have taken my imagination and made it reality for every single idea that I have wanted to create.
 I am showing some of my favorite projects here to show what I have been doing in my spare time with the tools that I have grown so intimate with while I have been working in the technical support of them.
 P.S.
 Sorry about the photo quality.
-I got this nice custom lens for my camera, and all I had to pay for it was a quick trip down a flight of brick stairs.
+I got this nice custom lens for my phone camera, and all I had to pay for it was a quick trip down a flight of brick stairs.
 Better camera coming soon I promise.

 Leaf Shelves